tysker/traefik-setup-remote-3sem/README.md

  sudo  rm -rf ./data
 ```

-### Connect you remote db to your local pgAdmin server
+### Connect your remote database to your local pgAdmin container

 ```bash
   <your_domain>:5432